TheTechDivinity/yt-live-chat-to-text/README.md

 Description and Credits
 --------------------------------------------------------------------------
-This project reads YouTube live stream messages and stores them in 2 .txt files inside "outputs/name-message/" or "outputs/message-only/" The first contains all the messages, and the latter contains all the messages and the author's names.
+This project reads YouTube live stream messages and stores them in 2 .txt files.
+One contains all the messages, and the latter contains all the messages and the author's names.
 FORMAT: (author):   (message) or (message) [Oldest to Latest]

 -Credits to:
 Chat Downloader: https://github.com/xenova/chat-downloader
   (Library needed for this to work)